sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-a-connector.md

     The `createwithRecords` static method takes a `Record` and its `Fieldset` from the Airtable table as an input and uses it to create an `AirtableAccount` instance with all the account's attributes.
 You will then be able to use this instance to create the Airtable account's corresponding ISC account.
 This is essential for aggregating the Airtable account data into ISC.

-    The `aidentity` refers to the actual table row of the account in Airtable.
-ISC will use the `aidentity` for an identity ID in ISC.
+    The `identity` refers to the actual table row of the account in Airtable.
+ISC will use the `identity` for an 'Native Identity ID', as well as their 'Account ID' on the source.

 6. Write the `buildStandardObject` private method within the `AirtableAccount` class, after the `createwithRecords` static method: